jmlden36/Mr-Rogers-Neighborhood/README.md

 **Test**: "It should return the mutated input array changed into a list of strings"
 * **Code**: changeRangeArray([1, 2, 3, 4, 12, 13, 23]);
-* **Expected Output**: "Beep!, Boop!, Won't you be my neighbor, 4, Boop!, Won't you be my neighbor, Won't you be my neighbor
+* **Expected Output**: "Beep!, Boop!, Won't you be my neighbor, 4, Boop!, Won't you be my neighbor, Won't you be my neighbor"

 ## Setup/Installation Requirements